Potential Landscapes Reveal Spatiotemporal Structure in Urban Mobility: Hodge Decomposition and Principal Component Analysis of Tokyo Before and During COVID-19: Abstract

 \section{Abstract}

-{Understanding the spatiotemporal patterns of human mobility is crucial for addressing societal challenges, such as epidemic control and urban transportation optimization.
-Despite advancements in data collection, the complexity and scale of mobility data continue to pose significant analytical challenges.
-Existing methods often result in losing location-specific details and fail to fully capture the intricacies of human movement.
-This study proposes a two-step dimensionality reduction framework to overcome existing limitations.
-First, we construct a potential landscape of human flow from origin-destination (OD) matrices using combinatorial Hodge theory, preserving essential spatial and structural information while enabling an intuitive visualization of flow patterns.
-Second, we apply principal component analysis (PCA) to the potential landscape, systematically identifying major spatiotemporal patterns.
-By implementing this two-step reduction method, we reveal significant shifts during a pandemic, characterized by an overall declines in mobility and stark contrasts between weekdays and holidays.
-These findings underscore the effectiveness of our framework in uncovering complex mobility patterns and provide valuable insights into urban planning and public health interventions.}
+{ Understanding human mobility is vital to solving societal challenges, such as epidemic control and urban transportation optimization.
+Recent advancements in data collection now enable the exploration of dynamic mobility patterns in human flow.
+However, the vast volume and complexity of mobility data make it difficult to interpret spatiotemporal patterns directly, necessitating effective information reduction.
+The core challenge is to balance data simplification with information preservation: methods must retain location-specific information about human flows from origins to destinations while reducing the data to a comprehensible level.
+This study proposes a two-step dimensionality reduction framework: First, combinatorial Hodge theory is applied to the given origin--destination (OD) matrices with timestamps to construct a set of potential landscapes of human flow, preserving imbalanced trip information between locations.
+Second, principal component analysis (PCA) expresses the time series of potential landscapes as a linear combination of a few static spatial components, with their coefficients representing temporal variations.
+The framework systematically decouples the spatial and temporal components of the given data.
+By implementing this two-step reduction method, we reveal large weight variations during a pandemic, characterized by an overall decline in mobility and stark contrasts between weekdays and holidays.
+These findings demonstrate the effectiveness of our framework in uncovering complex mobility patterns and its potential to inform urban planning and public health interventions.}

 \keywords{Human mobility, potential landscape, principal component analysis, mobility patterns, COVID-19 pandemic}